chemala/RG-RakijaSim/README.md

-# ES6/WebGL 2.0 Examples
+# RG-RakijaSim
-A collection of ES6/WebGL 2.0 examples for undergraduate computer graphics courses.
+A scavenger game made using WebGL 2.0 and ES6

 # Building and running
-The examples do not need to be built, but some of them require a server capable of serving static files (WebGL+CORS restrictions).
+The game does not need to be built, but requires a server capable of serving static files (WebGL+CORS restrictions).
 A basic Node.js implementation is available in `bin/server.js`.